jlesquembre/kubeprompt/README.md

 ```

 `kubeprompt` will print to stdout information about the current cluster, but
-first it needs to be enabled.
+first it needs to be _enabled_.
 It is considered enabled if the environment
 variable `KUBECONFIG` is set to a file in the `$TMP/kubeprompt` directory.
 To
 enable it, just execute `kubeprompt`.
+This will spawn a new shell (based on your
+`SHELL` environment variable) and will copy your current kubeconfig to a new
+temporary file (it uses [k8s cli-runtime][])

 `kubeprompt` command will print the current K8S context and namespace, if
 kubeprompt is enabled.
 If not, it will start a sub shell with kubeprompt
 enabled.
 The sub shell to launch depends on the value of the environment
 variable `SHELL`, starting a `bash` shell if is not defined.

+To _disable_ `kubeprompt` you just need to got back to the previous shell.
+You
+can do that with the `exit` command or with the `CTRL+d` shortcut.

 Valid flags: